 Midwest Musky Classic

-First time musky tournament participants in 2020 will be entered in a New Angler drawing for a chance to win their own free registration for 2021’s Midwest Musky Classic.
+First time musky tournament participants will be entered in a New Angler drawing for a chance to win their own free registration for the following years Midwest Musky Classic.

 Participants must be present at the Sunday Award Ceremony to win Hook-A-Buddy or New Angler drawings.

 Spectacular Fishing All Year Round in Phelps Wisconsin!

 With the many clear freshwater lakes in Phelps, you will find world-class fishing all year long!
 Try your luck at catching award winning muskies, brook trout, walleye, bass and pan fish in an area with the highest density of freshwater lakes in the world!
 And ice fishing is a Northwoods tradition for many die-hard fishermen – schedule your ice fishing trip to Phelps today!

 Interested in Supporting the Midwest Musky Classic?